 Jan Czernuszka is a University Lecturer at the University of Oxford and a Fellow of Trinity College.
 He is a Founding Scientist of Oxtex and its Chief Technical Officer.
 Jan set up and is Head of the Biomaterials Group at Oxford: this is now a Wellcome Trust Centre for Tissue Engineering.
 He has over 100 publications and nine patents and is regularly invited to give presentations at international conferences.
 He has been part of a group that obtained Oxford’s largest single grant of approximately £56m.
 Jan has been Dean and vice-President of Trinity College and is currently Chairman of the Faculty of Materials.
 He has a BSc (Hons) and ARSM from Imperial College, London, a Ph.D from the University of Cambridge and an M.A from the University of Oxford.

 Marc is a Consultant in Plastic and Reconstructive Surgery at the Oxford University Hospitals NHS Trust where he specialises in the treatment of orofacial clefting.
 He undertook his specialty training in Oxford and obtained the FRCS (Plast) in 2011.
 He has worked extensively overseas including the Red Cross Children’s Hospital in Cape Town, CoRSU Hospital in Kampala and the Comprehensive Cleft Care Centre in Guwahati.
 He undertook Fellowship training at The Hospital for Sick Children (Toronto, Canada) and Great Ormond Street Hospital (London, UK).
-The initial development of a self-inflating tissue expander was the motivation for his doctorate research undertaken jointly between the Nuffield Department of Surgery and the Department of Materials in the University of Oxford.
+The initial development of an autonomous controlled tissue expander was the motivation for his doctorate research undertaken jointly between the Nuffield Department of Surgery and the Department of Materials in the University of Oxford.
 He has since returned to full time NHS clinical practice although he maintains an active interest in the hydrogel research programme.
 Marc has authored over 50 scientific and medical papers, two patents, and is a contributor to the Oxford Handbook of Plastic Surgery.